Dealing with Americollect – Are They Really “Ridiculously Nice”?

 There are 117 complaints filed against Americollect through the Better Business Bureau.
 The actual complaints aren’t disclosed in most cases.

-But, when they are, there seems to be a large number of collections for very small balances, often while some sort of settlement is already in place.
+But, when they are, there seems to be a large number of collections for very small balances.

 Though Americollect has answered most of these claims, few are resolved to the satisfaction of the complainant.